 Do teachers send their children to your children’s school?
-When I pick my sons up from aftercare at their school, many times I see teachers walking out of the building with students, but these children are not only students of the school, they are also the children of teachers at the school.
-In Indianapolis, some school districts allow children to attend a school if they don’t live within the boundaries and some don’t.
+When I pick my sons up from aftercare at their school, many times I see teachers walking out of the building with students, but these children are not only students of the school, they are also the teachers’ children.
+In Indianapolis, some school districts allow children to attend a school if they don’t live within the boundaries, and some don’t.
 The exception to the rule are teachers.
 Teachers are allowed to bring their children to the school where they work.
 If teachers in your children’s school wouldn’t enroll their children in the school, you need to find out why.

 Teachers network with educators across the city and the state.

 There are 11 different school districts in Indianapolis, as well as, private schools, public charter schools, and homeschool networks, but education circles are small.
 Many educators have worked in more than one school district or have close teacher friends who work in other school districts.
 When it comes to good schools, teachers know which ones are great and which ones are not.
-For example, a mom looking for a school said to me, “But isn’t that school an A rated school?” and I told her, “It may be an A school but it is not doing A work for black and brown kids.”
+For example, a mom looking for a school said to me, “But isn’t that school an A-rated school?”
+I replied, “It may be an A school, but it is not doing A work for black and brown kids.”
 This is the type of insider information teachers know.

 Teachers can tell you what the data really means.